jakeberv/jakeberv.github.io/_research/phylo-history.md

 ## Habitat-associated evolutionary rates in deep-sea chemosynthetic invertebrates

-Using a natural experiment in the energy-starved deep sea, where mussels and tubeworms have diversified across chemosynthetic environments, I investigated a novel resource longevity hypothesis that predicts an inverse relationship between the longevity of limiting resources and consumers’ rates of genome evolution.
+Using a natural experiment in the energy-starved deep sea, where mussels and tubeworms have diversified across chemosynthetic environments, Cornell PhD student Amelia Weiss and I investigated a novel resource longevity hypothesis that predicts an inverse relationship between the longevity of limiting resources and consumers’ rates of genome evolution.

 <p align="center"><iframe width="500" height="500" src="https://www.youtube.com/watch?v=zeZNcDHDMzo" frameborder="0" allowfullscreen> </iframe></p>